Gignite/the-cure/README.md

 A Model describes the business (or domain) logic for a particular area of expertise.
 For example a Model might describe a user of an application.
-This would likely be called `Model_User`.
+This would likely be called `Models\User`.
 The model would have methods for registering an account, updating it's email address, etc.

-In order to store `Model_User` in a Mongo database we need a mapper.
+In order to store `Models\User` in a Mongo database we need a mapper.
 A mapper knows how to store a model's data into what ever medium it wants.
-A mongo mapper for a user model would, by convention, be called `Mapper_Mongo_User`.
+A mongo mapper for a user model would, by convention, be called `Mappers\Mongo\User`.

-If you wanted to test `Model_User` you would also need another mapper.
+If you wanted to test `Models\User` you would also need another mapper.
 This mapper would be a mock and would be used to test the data before and after an operation on your model.
-By convention this would then be called `Mapper_Mock_User`.
+By convention this would then be called `Mappers\Mock\User`.

 This convention explains the API choice of `Container::__construct()`, `Container::mapper()`,